Tekken 5: Development

-After the release of Tekken 4, series director Katsuhiro Harada left Namco due to pressure with such game.
+After the release of Tekken 4, series director Katsuhiro Harada left Namco due to pressure with game's decline in sales.
 Harada's boss insisted him to keep producing more titles as he was capable of pleasing people with his work.
 After a year away, Harada went back to the company explaining it was due to his passion with fighting games.
 Namco first announced Tekken 5 in E3 2004 during May.
 Harada aimed to make it the best game in the entire franchise to celebrate its 10th anniversary.
 He aimed to amplify the action elements of the games and make them more over-the-top.
-In regards to the handling of the game following the negative backlash of Tekken 4, Harada claims Namco used this response to develop the game.
+In regards to the handling of the game following the sales of Tekken 4, Harada claims Namco used this response to develop the game.
 Namco also aimed to make the game fitting for newcomers.
 The early success of the arcade led the team to research for more content to add in future installments.
 Based on the company's revolutionary Dynamic Motion Synthesis technology, endorphin was chosen to implement an AI and dynamics simulation to create 3D character animation in real-time, thus dramatically accelerating 3D animation pipelines in games and visual effect studios.
 Shinichiro Yoda of Namco was optimisitic with this decision.
-Torsten Reil, CEO of NaturalMotion, said thaty were delighted by Namco as they had already put it in test for its first trailer.
-The arcade cabinet of the game was notable for allowing players to use their PlayStation 2 controlls over the regular arcade system.
+Torsten Reil, CEO of NaturalMotion, said that they were delighted by Namco as they had already put it in test for its first trailer.
+The arcade cabinet of the game was notable for allowing players to use their PlayStation 2 controls over the regular arcade system.
 The team felt that for the first time in years, the franchise made a notable progress thanks to Tekken 5.